cathyjf/ShoddySense/README.md

 # Shoddy Sense

-Shoddy Sense is a client-server multiplayer game.
 Shoddy Sense is a cross between _Battleship_ and _Guess Who?_ and is similar to the esoteric board game [Sixth Sense][].

 Shoddy Sense was created by [Cathy Fitzpatrick][cathyjf] in March 2007.
+It is a client-server multiplayer game.

 ## Game description